 Student Note-taker Information

-Services for Students with Disabilities (SSD) provides note-taking support services that are designed to supplement a student’s learning process by having another person record on paper the essential points delivered in a lecture environment.
+Services for Students with Disabilities (SSD) provides note-taking support services that are designed to supplement a student’s learning process by having another person record the essential points delivered in a lecture environment.
 These services are not intended to be used as a substitute for attending class.

 Volunteer Note-taker Information